The Six Stages of Health Mastery

 And you know, during, at this stage, it is maybe six months from when you started with the intention, it would be six months down the track of having the action or the behaviour or including that, then doing that habitually and then practising it.

-And it’s a good six months in, and you are still, at that stage where you could go back to your old habits.
+It’s been a good six months, and you are still at the stage where you can return to your old habits.

-But it is the practice and the repetition and, learning how to refine the technique that you are using that takes you through to the, “it’s just something that I do” stage, which is stage five.
+But it is the practice, repetition, and learning how to refine the technique that you are using that take you through to the “it’s just something that I do” stage, which is stage five.

 Stage Six: It’s Who You Are

-And then it is not until you’ve been doing this thing, so you’ve been packing your lunch for a long period of time, that you get to the point where it’s no longer just something that you do.
+It is not until you’ve been doing this thing, such as packing your lunch, for a long period of time that you reach the point where it is no longer just something that you do.

 It is part of who you are, and that’s stage six of health mastery.
-So in, in this example, you’d get to the point where it’s no longer something that you need to think about.
-It’s no longer a habit because a habit is a repeated action or behaviour.
+So in, in this example, you’d get to the point where it’s no longer something you need to think about.
+It’s no longer a habit because it is a repeated action or behaviour.

 It is just part of who you are.